Connecting Research & Engagement

 Established in October 2018, the Connecting Research and Engagement Working Group has six members:

-Atherton Phleger (co-lead), John Zak (co-lead), Jason Furtado, Tom Arsuffi, Ian Scott-Fleming, Bill Bartush
+Atherton Phleger (co-lead), University of Oklahoma; John Zak (co-lead), Texas Tech University; Jason Furtado, University of Oklahoma; Tom Arsuffi, Texas Tech University; Ian Scott-Fleming, Texas Tech University; Bill Bartush, U.S. Fish and Wildlife

 The “Connecting Research and Engagement” working group is seeking to identify tools and approaches by which consortium members can make their research more relevant to the needs of stakeholders and more effective in helping address critical climate related problems across the South-Central region.
 As one of the proven means of connecting research and engagement, the working group has identified co-production as the focal point of our research questions, which include: 1) Do different groups require different co-production tool sets in order to be effective? and 2) What co-production pedagogy exists or is needed?